Hey, I want to share something that happened to me recently about simile for scared.

 I handled it by learning the proper meaning and responding confidently, and now I feel ready whenever I see a smile for scared again in chats or on social media.

-50 Similes For Scared
+100 Similes For Scared (With Meaning & Examples)

 Here are 50 similes that describe fear.
 For each, you’ll see its meaning, a short explanation, and two example sentences to show how it works in writing.